 After the Civil War, much of the South lay in ruins.
-“It passes my comprehension to tell what became of our railroads,” one South Carolinian told a Northern reporter.
+“It passes my comprehension to tell what became of our railroads,” one South Carolinian told a northern reporter.
 “We had passably good roads, on which we could reach almost any part of the State, and the next week they were all gone—not simply broken up, but gone.
 Some of the material was burned, I know, but miles and miles of iron have actually disappeared, gone out of existence.”1 He might as well have been talking about the entire antebellum way of life.
 The future of the South was uncertain.
 How would these states be brought back into the Union?
 Would they be conquered territories or equal states?
 How would they rebuild their governments, economies, and social systems?
-What rights did freedom confer upon formerly enslaved people?
+What rights did freedom confer on formerly enslaved people?

 II.
 Politics of Reconstruction

-Lincoln’s policy was lenient and conservative, but Reconstruction was recast when John Wilkes Booth shot Lincoln on April 14, 1865, during a performance of “Our American Cousin” at the Ford Theater.
-Treated rapidly and with all possible care, Lincoln succumbed to his wounds the following morning, leaving a somber pall over the North and especially among African Americans.
+Lincoln’s policy was lenient, conservative, and short-lived.
+Reconstruction changed when John Wilkes Booth shot Lincoln on April 14, 1865, during a performance of Our American Cousin at Ford’s Theater.
+Treated rapidly and with all possible care, Lincoln nevertheless succumbed to his wounds the following morning, leaving a somber pall over the North and especially among African Americans.

 The Fourteenth Amendment developed concurrently with the Civil Rights Act to ensure its constitutionality.
 The House of Representatives approved the Fourteenth Amendment on June 13, 1866.
 Section One granted citizenship and repealed the Taney Court’s infamous Dred Scott (1857) decision.
 Moreover, it ensured that state laws could not deny due process or discriminate against particular groups of people.
 The Fourteenth Amendment signaled the federal government’s willingness to enforce the Bill of Rights over the authority of the states.

 African Americans served at every level of government during Reconstruction.
-At the federal level, Hiram Revels and Blanche K. Bruce were chosen as United States Senators from Mississippi.
+At the federal level, Hiram Revels and Blanche K. Bruce were chosen as U.S. senators from Mississippi.
 Fourteen men served in the House of Representatives.
-At least two hundred seventy other African American men served in patronage positions as postmasters, customs officials, assessors, and ambassadors.
+At least 270 other African American men served in patronage positions as postmasters, customs officials, assessors, and ambassadors.
 At the state level, more than 1,000 African American men held offices in the South.
-P. B. S. Pinchback served as Louisiana’s Governor for thirty-four days after the previous governor was suspended during impeachment proceedings and was the only African American state governor until Virginia elected L. Douglass Wilder in 1989.
-Almost 800 African American men served as state legislators around the South with African Americans at one time making up a majority in the South Carolina House of Representatives.
+P. B. S. Pinchback served as Louisiana’s governor for thirty-four days after the previous governor was suspended during impeachment proceedings and was the only African American state governor until Virginia elected L. Douglas Wilder in 1989.
+Almost 800 African American men served as state legislators around the South, with African Americans at one time making up a majority in the South Carolina House of Representatives.11

 III.
 The Meaning of Black Freedom